 Situated in a little valley town of Vermont is Stowe, the heart of all things charming and classic New England, with incredible landscapes for outdoor activities and cultural attractions to match.
 Due to its low cost of living, the city is also a haven for backpackers.

-A lot of what Stowe has to offer, like hiking and town-specific historic sites, doesn’t cost anything, or costs very little.
+A lot of what Stowe has to offer, like hiking and town-specific historic sites, doesn’t cost anything or costs very little.
 Local guide costs on average $20.
 Stowe is highly walkable, so transportation expenses around town are low.

 Missoula, Montana